JinLeeGG/Personal_Portfolio_v2/README.md

 This is my Second Portfolio website.

-Currntly have deployment issue and I will work on this later
+Currntly have deployment issue fixed.
+Currntly working on it